 Like so many things, this doesn't have to be the case.

 Note that the rise is very small.
 Only a few cm.
 When taller angled kerbs are constructed, these do not enable safely mounting the pavement.
+Also note that the angle is important.
+If the kerbs are much steeper than 30 degrees then it becomes difficult to ride up the kerb without the tyres sliding sideways.
+This of course becomes a greater problem when there is rain or ice.

 The video demonstrates how you can ride up and down the kerb without losing control of your bike.